-Control Storage: Part of 3145 Processing Unit
+Control Storage: Part of 3145 or 3145-3 Processing Unit

-Control-Storage Access Time: 109 nanoseconds.
+Control Storage Access Time: 109 nanoseconds for the 3145 and 75 nanoseconds for the 3145-3.

-Control-Storage Capacity: 32K (32,768 bytes)\

-\The Model 145 has a movable control-storage boundary that allows up to 64K (65,536 bytes) of control storage, depending on the features installed.
-The additional controlstorage capacity is at the expense of main storage.
+Control Storage Capacity: The 3145 has a control storage capacity of 32K (32,768 bytes) that is expandable to 64K to cover control storage requirements for installed features.
+The additional control storage capacity is at the expense of main storage.
 The storage boundary is determined at the time that the microprogram is compiled by IBM.